AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/lessthan2.md

 ---
 title: '</2'
 predicates:
- - '</2' : The left expression is less than the right expression
+- {sig: '</2', desc: 'The left expression is less than the right expression'}
- - '>/2' : The left expression is greater than the right expression
+- {sig: '>/2', desc: 'The left expression is greater than the right expression'}
- - '=:=/2' : The left and right expressions are equal
+- {sig: '=:=/2', desc: 'The left and right expressions are equal'}
- - '=\=/2' : The left and right expressions are not equal
+- {sig: '=\=/2', desc: 'The left and right expressions are not equal'}
- - '=</2' : The left expression is less than or equal to the right
+- {sig: '=</2', desc: 'The left expression is less than or equal to the right'}
- - '>=/2' : The left expression is greater than or equal to the right
+- {sig: '>=/2', desc: 'The left expression is greater than or equal to the right'}
 ---
 `</2` — The left expression is less than the right expression